 Don’t Let It Dry

 Dust is not only more prevalent in drier areas, but it is also more prevalent during the dry winter months than during the wetter summer months.
-And if your ducts are leaking and bringing in dry, untreated winter air from your attic, you may be creating an exceptionally dusty atmosphere in your house.
+And if your ducts are leaking and bringing in dry, untreated winter air from your attic, you may create an exceptionally dusty atmosphere in your house.

 Aside from sealing your ductwork, the best defense against dry air is to utilize a high-quality humidifier in your home.
 If you live in a scorching location, a whole-home humidifier may be worth considering, as it can also help keep wooden furniture and trim from becoming brittle.